Madonna (name): Late 20th-century effects

-19th-century writer Thomas Adolphus Trollope described the term "Madonna", as in extenso "appropriated exclusively to the Holy Virgin".
-The in extenso association to Mary was affected after the advent of Madonna (born Madonna Louise Ciccone, 1958), an American singer who's given name and middle name were taken from her mother, Madonna Louise (née Fortin).
-For example, the semiotician Victorino Zecchetto explained that in the Western system of meanings, "Madonna" evoked only the Virgin Mary, but after the appearance of the singer, the semantic field favored other interpretations.
+19th-century English Italian-based writer Thomas Adolphus Trollope described the term "Madonna", as in extenso "appropriated exclusively to the Holy Virgin".
+The in extenso association to Mary was affected after the advent of Madonna (born Madonna Louise Ciccone, 1958), an American singer whose given name and middle name were taken from her mother, Madonna Louise (née Fortin).
+A Brigham Young University professor explored how the ambiguation of the word "Madonna" had already begun before "Internet algorithms".
+The American singer became part of word's definition in some reference works, both printed and online, including Oxford Dictionary of English (2010), and Encyclopædia Britannica since 2002, among others.
+Although the illustration for the word "Madonna" in some references works such as Microsoft Encarta with the image of the American singer also generated certain criticism.

+According to authors in Governing Codes (2005), the association with Mary still popular in literature, although the American singer's figure was "much more familiar to contemporary audiences".
+Semiotician Victorino Zecchetto agreed that in the Western system of meanings, "Madonna" evoked "only" the Virgin Mary, but after the emergence of the singer, the semantic field favored other interpretations.
 Author Michael Campbell similarly claimed that the term acquired a more contemporary image: "The pop star whose given name was enough to identify her to the world at large".
-She was also included in the definition of the word in print or online dictionaries like Collins English Dictionary, Oxford Dictionary of English (2010), and Online Etymology Dictionary, as well in reference works of general knowledge.